 Two persons arrested with drugs in Vadodara

-The two, identified as Mayur Gaekwad and Sachin Parmar, were nabbed by a team of the police's Special Operations Group (SOG) after it received a tip-off that they would be coming to a local ground to carry out a transaction

-Two persons were arrested with 600 pentazocine (a painkiller) injections and 25 grams of methamphetamine (a stimulant) which they were trying to sell to addicts in Vadodara, police said on Sunday.
+Two persons were arrested with 600 pentazocine (a painkiller) injections and 25 grams of methamphetamine (a stimulant) which they were trying to sell to addicts here, police said today.
 The two, identified as Mayur Gaekwad and Sachin Parmar, were nabbed by a team of the police's Special Operations Group (SOG) after it received a tip-off that they would be coming to a local ground to carry out a transaction, officials said.

 This story has been sourced from a third party syndicated feed, agencies.
 Mid-day accepts no responsibility or liability for its dependability, trustworthiness, reliability and data of the text.
 Mid-day management/mid-day.com reserves the sole right to alter, delete or remove (without notice) the content in its absolute discretion for any reason whatsoever